 To Judge, or Not To Judge

-Later in this collection of teachings Jesus warns us about false teachers as well as false disciples.
-Again there is a certain level of judgement involved here.
-But that judgement is of the person’s actions, not their value or worth before God.
+Later in this collection of teachings, Jesus warns us about false teachers as well as false disciples.
+Again there is a certain level of judgment involved here.
+But that judgment is of the person’s actions, not their value or worth before God.

 - An Introduction to the Sermon on the Mount